amosproj/amos2021ws07-nft-development/Documentation/README.md

 <details>
   <summary>*It doesn't work??*</summary>
-  Maybe you have used the command together with the `-f` option which allows you to use a YAML configuratin from a different directory.
+  Maybe you have used the command together with the `-f` option which allows you to use a YAML configuration from a different directory.
 If you do this it will use the environment variables of the directory where you executed the commmand and as there are maybe no `.env` variables in the current directory, it will not work.
 </details>

 It will not only start the Appwrite docker containers but also update running containers when `docker-compose.yml` or `.env` was changed.